RakinduM/Currency-Converter-App/README.md

 - **User-Friendly Interface**: Intuitive design with a simple and clean layout.
 - **Responsive Design**: Optimized for both mobile and tablet devices using NativeWind for styling.
 - **Dark Mode Support**: Toggle between light and dark themes for better usability in different environments.
-- **Customizable Currency List**: Select from a wide range of currencies available through the Frankfurter API.

 ## Tech Stack